-Father George Gonzalez is priest, chaplain, and therapist for the Diocese of Brownsville Catholic Church.
-He holds a Masters of Theology and Religion and a Ph.D. in Psychology.
+Father George Gonzalez is a priest, chaplain, and therapist for the Diocese of Brownsville Catholic Church.
+He holds a Master of Theology and Religion and a Ph.D. in Psychology.
 He provides prison ministry to the Prisons and Jails in the Rio Grande Valley.
-He teaches part-time for Waylan Baptist University.
-He brings an integrated approach is a spiritual, clinical therapeutic, and pastoral direction to program development.
+He teaches part-time for Wayland Baptist University.
+He brings an integrated approach in a spiritual, clinical therapeutic, and pastoral direction to program development.
 He supports the need for education for the public and assessing the client’s readiness for change while addressing the needs and issues of our clients and inmates.

 Analiza Amaya-Diaz is a Pharmacist employed by Valley Baptist Medical Center/Tenet Health.
 She received her B.S. and Pharm.
-D. in pharmacy and completed a specialized residency in ambulatory care.
-Upon completion of the residency she accepted a position as clinical manager for the pharmacy department at Valley Baptist Medical Center and has remained in that capacity to present date.
-She is also the Regional Director for the University Of Texas College Of Pharmacy Externship Program.
-She is married to Rolando Diaz and has a son, Noah in college.
+D. and completed a specialized residency in ambulatory care.
+Upon completion of the residency, she accepted a position as clinical manager for the pharmacy department at Valley Baptist Medical Center and has remained in that capacity to present day.
+She is also the Regional Director for the University of Texas College of Pharmacy Externship Program.
+She is married to Rolando Diaz and has a son, Noah, in college.
 Her background provides knowledge and resources in drug education.
 She supports youth programs that address peer pressure.
-She looks forward to her participation in community events, promoting program services, and “putting out statistics on community’s ear about drug abuse”.
+She looks forward to her participation in community events, promoting program services, and “putting out statistics in the community’s ear about drug abuse”.

 Luis V. Rodriguez is a psychologist and social worker (retired) from Harlingen C.I.S.D.
 He received his bachelor’s degree from UTPA in Edinburg, his Master’s of Science in Social Work from U.T.
 Arlington and his Ph.D. in Counseling Psychology from St. Monica’s University.
 His social work experience includes service to Child Protective Services, Friendship of Women, Women Together/Mujeres Unidas, Valley AIDS Council, and Valley Baptist Medical Center.
 He is an advocate for treatment and prevention strategies that include family involvement and empowerment.
 He looks forward to bringing his experience in resources, networking, and teamwork to BHSST.